 CASUAL AFTER SCHOOL CARE BOOKINGS

 Parents MUST telephone the College in advance of the After School Care session if their children are not to attend.
-To avoid any cancellation fees, parents are to provide at least a day’s notice of any change in their booking by contacting the Co-ordinator on 5477 3257 directly or giving written or verbal notice to Mrs Dalton in Primary Administration.
+To avoid any cancellation fees, parents are to provide at least 48 hours notice of any change in their booking by contacting the Co-ordinator on 5477 3257 directly or giving written or verbal notice to Primary Administration.

 FOR VACATION CARE

-To avoid any cancellation fees, parents are to provide 24 hours notice of any change in their booking for after school care.
-For vacation care excursions, a 48-hour cancellation period is required due to confirmation of numbers at venues and to ensure correct staffing ratios are maintained when leaving College premises.
+To avoid any cancellation fees, parents are to provide 48 hours notice of any change in their booking for after school care.
+For vacation care excursions, a 48 hour cancellation period is also required due to confirmation of numbers at venues and to ensure correct staffing ratios are maintained when leaving College premises.

 For cancellations, please contact the OSHC Co-ordinator on 5477 3257 directly or by giving written or verbal notice to Primary Administration.